 An Idea to Make Surfing Culture “Ocean Positive”

-Stewart and Whilden met in 2006 after a neighbor recommended the two go surfing together when Whilden arrived in San Francisco for a new job.
+It all started when Stewart and Whilden met in 2006 after a neighbor recommended the two go surfing together when Whilden arrived in San Francisco for a new job.
 Whilden was a trained geologist who had worked on energy efficiency issues for the Energy Trust of Oregon before joining the California-based climate change startup Climos Inc. He and Stewart became fast friends who shared similar environmental cred and sensibilities.

 At the time, climate change awareness was riding a big wave thanks largely to Al Gore’s movie, “An Inconvenient Truth.”
 Sadly, in the following years, the hype around climate change seemed to fizzle.